dotnet/winforms/Documentation/contributing-guide.md

 Please [file an issue](https://github.com/dotnet/winforms/issues) for any larger change you would like to propose.

+See [Developer Guide](developer-guide.md) to learn how to develop changes for this repo.

 This project follows the general [.NET Core Contribution Guidelines](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/contributing.md).
 The contribution bar from the general contribution guidelines is copied below.

 ## Contribution "Bar"